 The Voynich manuscript is said to be the most mysterious manuscript in the world.
 For centuries numerous amateurs and professionals have tried to decrypt its text.

-My studies have since October 2022 been collected in the site: https://crackingthevoynichcipher.com
+My studies have since October 2021 been continued and collected in the site: https://crackingthevoynichcipher.com

 To read the paper from October 2021 it is necessary to download the font EVA Hand A. It is free for personal use.